AISysRev -- LLM-based Tool for Title-abstract Screening: AISysRev tool

 We have also implemented a list view for manual screening \textcircled{5} (left).
 This feature is particularly useful for sorting papers based on their probability of inclusion.
 Users can begin screening with the studies that LLMs identify as most relevant.
 A cutoff rule can then be applied, e.g., stopping the screening process if ten consecutive papers are excluded.
 This approach might be valuable in rapid reviews, where speed is prioritized over exhaustive thoroughness.

-Few-shot screening \textcircled{6} enhances zero-shot LLM screening by incorporating screening decision examples, which have been shown to improve LLM screening performance~\cite{huotalaPromiseChallengesUsing2024a}.
-The approach involves selecting manually evaluated papers, both included and excluded, through the user interface.
+Screening using Few-shot (FS) prompting \textcircled{6} improves over LLM screening using ZS prompting by incorporating screening decision samples, which have been shown to improve LLM screening performance~\cite{huotalaPromiseChallengesUsing2024a}.
+This approach involves manually selecting already evaluated papers, both included and excluded, through the UI.
 These examples are then provided to the LLMs to guide their screening process.